dcm4che/dcm4chee-arc-cs/docs/audit/begin-transferring-dicom-instances.rst

 This message is emitted by the archive in following cases :
 - Q/R Move : Objects of a study are retrieved using query/retrieve service and stored to external destination
 - Q/R Get : Objects of a study are retrieved using query/retrieve service and stored to the destination which is same as source
-- Export : Objects of a study are exported
+- Export : Objects of a study are exported by scheduler or synchronously or by queuing
 - WADO RS : Objects of a study are retrieved using WADO RESTful service
 - XDSI Retrieve Imaging Document Set RAD-69